The Expanse's cancellation is a damn tragedy

-I vividly remember watching the first episode of SYFY's "The Expanse."
-My toddler had finally adapted to a sleep schedule that gave me a few precious moments of spare time, and I had recollections of some of the early glowing reviews.
-I opened the SyFy app on my iPad (I was still terrified that the television would wake up my son and abruptly cut short my sweet, sweet respite) and loaded the first episode.
+I vividly remember watching the first episode of SyFy's "The Expanse."
+My toddler had finally adapted to a sleep schedule that gave me a few precious moments of spare time, and I remembered some of the early glowing reviews.
+I opened the SyFy app on my iPad -- I was still terrified the television would wake up my son and abruptly cut short my sweet, sweet respite -- and loaded the first episode.
 I settled into a comfy chair, prepared to be blown away.

 Then I promptly fell asleep.

-Sure, it was probably baby-related, but it's widely known that "The Expanse" gets off to a really, really slow start.
-The series starts with multiple, unrelated story lines in far flung locations from a space station by an astroid belt, a mining ship and Earth.
+Sure, it was probably baby-related, but it's widely known "The Expanse" gets off to a really, really slow start.
+The series begins with multiple, unrelated story lines in far-flung locations from a space station by an astroid belt, a mining ship and Earth.
 It takes a few episodes to build out the vast, complicated world of the show.

-That's likely why SYFY will not renew "The Expanse" after its current third season, first reported by Deadline.
+That's likely why SyFy won't renew "The Expanse" after its current third season, which was earlier reported by Deadline.

-"The Expanse transported us across the solar system for three brilliant seasons of television," said Chris McCumber, president of entertainment networks for NBCUniversal Cable Entertainment.
-"Everyone at SYFY is a massive fan of the series, and this was an incredibly difficult decision."
+"The Expanse transported us across the solar system for three brilliant seasons of television," said Chris McCumber, president of entertainment networks for NBCUniversal Cable Entertainment, which owns SyFy.
+"Everyone at SyFy is a massive fan of the series, and this was an incredibly difficult decision."

-That's a shame, because make no mistake, it absolutely qualifies as a series that lives up to this peak TV era we're enjoying.
-Where "The Sopranos" hit the mafia genre, "Mad Men" gave us a dose of '60s era nostalgia, "Game of Thrones" fills the fantasy bucket, "Westworld" serves the mystery/intellectual/soft sci-fi area, "The Expanse" balances prestige television drama with the hardcore space sci-fi epic that makes it the successor to the remake of "Battlestar Galactica" and "Star Trek."
+That's a shame because, make no mistake, it absolutely qualifies as a series that lives up to this peak TV era we're enjoying.
+"The Sopranos" hit the mafia genre, "Mad Men" gave us a dose of '60s era nostalgia, "Game of Thrones" fills the fantasy bucket, and "Westworld" serves the mystery/intellectual/soft sci-fi area.
+Like all of those,"The Expanse" is special, balancing prestige television drama with hardcore space sci-fi epic that makes it the successor to the "Battlestar Galactica" remake and "Star Trek."

 Like these other, denser shows, "The Expanse" takes a while to get going.
 But once you start to get comfortable with the different story lines, the show is a straight-up addictive.
 And remember how everyone freaked when different characters in "Game of Thrones" started meeting up or reuniting with each other after several years?
 That happens at the beginning of "The Expanse's" second season and the results are just as satisfying.